All Episodes

 I put it slightly differently.

-Uh, what is his responsibility?
+What is his responsibility?

-We need to get direct cash relief payments out to as many people as possible, as quickly as possible.
+We need to get direct cash relief payments out to as many people as possible as quickly as possible.

-Again, this may sound straightforward, but no Americans should have to wait a single minute.
+Again, this may sound straightforward, but no American should have to wait a single minute so Donald Trump can put his signature on a physical check.

-Former vice president and Democratic presidential candidate Joe Biden, thank you so much for your time, sir.
+Former Vice President and Democratic presidential candidate Joe Biden, thank you so much for your time, sir.

 Appreciate it.